Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Rendering Fat 101

-Rendering is simply the process of gently cooking down and clarifying raw animal fat.
-Raw fat contains impurities, so by rendering it down, it results in a clean, usable, shelf-stable fat source.
+Rendering is the process of gently cooking down and clarifying raw animal fat.
+Raw fat contains impurities and rendering it down causes the impurities to clump together, allowing for easy removal.
+This results in a clean, usable, shelf-stable fat source.
 A true nose-to-tail eating strategy!

 This rendered fat source can now be used for high-heat cooking, body balms, soap, candles, etc.!
 It is so versatile!
 There are two different ways that rendering can be done: dry heat and wet heat.